akahu-io/akahu-sdk-js/README.md

 You will need to use these credentials when interacting with Akahu API endpoints.

-> **Important:** It is extremely important that you keep you **App Secret** secure.
+> **Important:** It is extremely important that you keep your **App Secret** secure.
-> This means that it must not be used in client applications which may expose the secret in their
+> This means that it must not be used in client applications, which may expose the secret in their
 > source code.
 Akahu API endpoints that require the use of your App Secret for authentication must
 > only be accessed from server applications.